-All About Combined Food Preparation and Serving Workers
+What is a Combined Food Preparation and Serving Worker?

 - Provide caterers with assistance in food preparation or service.